Rihanna Joins Forces With LVMH For Historic New Fashion Brand

-It had been rumored for a while that Rihanna and LVMH Moët Hennessy Louis Vuitton were working together, but on Friday, the official confirmation arrived: the singer and the French giant, the world’s largest luxury group, announced they would be setting up a new label under the Fenty brand.
+It had been rumored for a while that Rihanna and LVMH Moët Hennessy Louis Vuitton were working together, but on Friday, the official confirmation arrived.
+The singer and the French giant, the world’s largest luxury group, announced they would be setting up a new label under the Fenty brand.
 In a brief joint statement, the Barbados-native revealed the new luxury maison would be based in Paris, France, according to The New York Times.

 Not only that, new products can be arriving in just weeks as the statement added the new collection was set to debut for spring 2019, although it did not mention the specific date.
 The new line will reportedly be focused “on Rihanna, developed by her, and takes shape with her vision in terms of ready-to-wear, shoes and accessories, including commerciality and communication of the brand.”